Bodrum Travel Report 2025: Sights, Hotels & Insider Tips

 The Bodrum peninsula isn't a monolithic beach, but rather a collection of very different bays.
 Staying in Gümüşlük offers a completely different holiday experience than staying in Göltürkbükü.
 Here are the four bays that, in my opinion, are truly worth visiting:

-- Bitez — Perfect for windsurfers and kitesurfers.
-Shallow water, consistent afternoon winds, several watersports schools.
-Our dinner location Beynel Bitez It is located directly on the water.
+- Bitez — perfect for windsurfers and kitesurfers.
+Shallow water, consistent afternoon winds, and several watersports schools.
+Our dinner location, Beynel Bitez, is right on the water.

-- Turkish bükü Luxury resorts, beach clubs, and the most spectacular sunsets on the peninsula.
+- Luxury resorts, beach clubs, and the most spectacular sunsets on the peninsula.
 The northern part of the peninsula is generally the opposite of the somewhat more touristy south coast.

 Yalıkavak Marina — premium port for superyachts

-If you only visit one marina in Bodrum, then choose Yalıkavak.
-Yalıkavak Marina Located in the northwest of the peninsula, this harbor is home to international superyachts over 50 meters in length.
+If you only visit one marina in Bodrum, make it Yalıkavak.
+Located in the northwest of the peninsula, Yalıkavak Marina is the harbor for international superyachts over 50 meters in length.
 The promenade is a mix of designer boutiques (Louis Vuitton, Gucci, Prada), harbor restaurants, and rooftop bars.
-On day two, we spent our free time here between visiting the castle and dinner—and although I'm not much of a designer shopper, the atmosphere is definitely worth experiencing.
-In the afternoon, the yachts arrive, the sunset over the water plays, and jazz music drifts from the bars.
-A truly "Monaco" moment in the heart of Turkey.
+On day two, we had our free time here between visiting the castle and dinner—and although I'm not much of a designer shopper, the atmosphere is worth experiencing.
+In the afternoon, the yachts arrive, the sunset over the water, and jazz music drifts from the bars.
+A very "Monaco" moment in the heart of Türkiye.

 Particularly photogenic: The approach to the harbor with the mountains in the background as seen from a drone — one of the best drone spots on the peninsula.